MicrosoftDocs/well-architected/well-architected/saas/networking.md

     | On-premises |  ISV or customer | <ul><li>Site-to-site VPN</li><li>ExpressRoute</li><li>Internet</li></ul> |

     - **Private Link and private endpoint**.
 Provide secure connectivity to various Azure resources, including internal load balancers for virtual machines.
 They enable private access to your SaaS solution for customers, though they come with cost considerations.

+      > :::image type="icon" source="../_images/trade-off.svg"::: **Tradeoff: Security and cost.** Private link ensures your traffic remains within your private network and is recommended for network connectivity across Microsoft Entra tenants.
+However, each private endpoint incurs costs, which can add up based on your security needs.
+Service endpoints can be a cost-effective alternative, keeping traffic on the Microsoft backbone network while providing some level of private connectivity.

     - **Service endpoint**.
 Routes traffic to PaaS resources via Microsoft's backbone network, securing service-to-service communication.
 They can be cost-effective for high-bandwidth applications but require configuring and maintaining access control lists for security.
 Support for service endpoints across Microsoft Entra ID tenants varies by Azure service.
 Check the product documentation for each service you use.

     - **Virtual network peering** connects two virtual networks, allowing resources in one network to access IP addresses in the other.
 It facilitates connectivity to private resources in an Azure virtual network.
 Access can be managed using network security groups, but enforcing isolation can be challenging.
 Therefore, it's important to plan your network topology based on specific customer needs.

     - **Virtual private networks (VPNs)** create a secure tunnel through the internet between two networks, including across cloud providers and on-premises locations.
 Site-to-site VPNs use network appliances in each network for configuration.
 They offer a low-cost connectivity option but require setup and don't guarantee predictable throughput.